Rebecca Yarros: Personal life

 Yarros began writing while her husband was deployed in Afghanistan.
 As of October 2023, she and her husband have six children.

 Yarros has Ehlers–Danlos syndrome, as do her sons.
 Yarros and her husband initially fostered a daughter, eventually adopting her; their daughter is nonverbal and on the autism spectrum.
-Through the nonprofit OneOctober, which she co-founded with her husband in 2019, Yarros is passionate about improving the lives of children in the foster system.
+Yarros and her husband co-founded a non-profit in 2019, OneOctober, dedicated to improving the lives of children in the foster system.

-Yarros is a fan of the NHL team the Colorado Avalanche and a Fourth Wing Night is planned for a home game vs the Buffalo Sabres on November 13, 2025.
+Yarros is a fan of the NHL team the Colorado Avalanche, and a Fourth Wing Night was planned for a home game against the Buffalo Sabres on November 13, 2025.